discreetlogcontracts/dlcspecs/Messaging.md

 ## Message Format

-We reuse the [Lightning Message Format](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#lightning-message-format) and the [Type-Length-Value Format](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#type-length-value-format) (TLV).
+We reuse the [Lightning Message Format](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#lightning-message-format) for messages sent over the wire, the [Type-Length-Value Format](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#type-length-value-format) (TLV) for message extensibility and extra features support, and a custom format for [sub-types](#sub-types).

+### Wire Messages

-To be clear, any encoded binary blob that can be sent over the wire will follow the Lightning Message Format while all sub-types internal to these messages will follow the Type-Length-Value Format.
+Any encoded binary blob that can be sent over the wire will follow the Lightning Message Format.
-This means that types on outer-messages will be represented with `u16` integers (defined below) and their length is omitted from their encoding because the transport layer has the length in a separate unencrypted field.
+This means that wire messages are prefixed with a `u16` field (defined below) and their length is omitted from their encoding because the transport layer has the length in a separate un-encrypted field.

-Meanwhile all typed sub-messages (which follow TLV format) will have their types represented using `bigsize` integers (defined below) and their lengths (also `bigsize`) are included in their encodings.
+### Type-Length-Value

+A TLV stream is defined for each wire message, and can be used to extend the protocol and for application specific features.
+See the [Type-Length-Value Format section](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#type-length-value-format) in the LN BOLTs for specifications.

+### Sub-types

+Wire messages (and sub-types themselves) contain embedded data structures.
+These sub-types can have three functions:
+* [Plain sub-types](#plain-sub-type) to factor out a number of fields to make specifications clearer,
+* [Sibling sub-types](#sibling-sub-type) to support multiple variants of a field,
+* [Optional sub-types](#optional-sub-type) to support optional fields.

+#### Plain sub-type

+Plain sub-types do not have any particular format, and their field can simply be replaced in place where they are used.

+For example, the [funding input type](#the-funding_input-type) is a plain sub-type which does not require any particular prefix.

+#### Sibling sub-type

+Sibling sub-types are prefixed with a `bigsize` type identifier.
+The type identifiers are specific to a set of type variants, and can thus be reused across different sub-types.
+Type identifiers are defined within the type definitions, starting from `0` and increasing by `1`.

+#### Optional sub-type

+Optional sub-types are prefixed with a single byte where:
+- `0x00` means that the field is absent
+- `0x01` means that the field is present

+Optional fields are denoted in this specification using the notation `Optional(field_type)` where `field_type` is the type of the optional field.

 ## Fundamental Types